Friday, September 17, 2021

 E. Duties of the President of the United States

-1. The President shall designate the principal officer who shall execute the laws of the United States and appoint the other principal officers of the executive departments on the basis of the vote of confidence of the House of Representatives with the exception of the officer charged with the administration of justice.
+1. The President shall designate the principal officer who shall execute the laws of the United States and appoint the other principal officers of the executive departments on the basis of a majority of the House of Representatives with the exception of the officers charged with the administration of justice.

 2. The President shall have power to grant reprieves, commutations, exonerations and pardons for offenses against the United States, except in cases of impeachment.